-Chibok girls freedom: Our role by Red Cross - Nigeria Today
+Chibok Girls freedom: Our role by Red Cross - Nigeria Today

 The girls have been ferried to Abuja and are now awaiting a formal reception by President Muhammadu Buhari.

-The post Chibok girls freedom: Our role by Red Cross appeared first on Vanguard News.
+The post Chibok Girls freedom: Our role by Red Cross appeared first on BusinessDay : News you can trust.

 Follow us on twitter @NigeriaTodayNG